A recent judgment in the High Court has challenged traditional

 read article

-If you are a director of a New Zealand registered company or if
+Are you a director of a New Zealand registered company?

 By Warren Bygrave - 21 Mar 2013